rynmurdock/rynmurdock.github.io/_posts/2024-4-5-Generative_Recommenders.md

 This return to un-prompted generation is elicited in part by dissatisfaction with existing methods' grand-average default aesthetics and by my (over)use of TikTok.

-While previous work on personalizing models based on collaborative filtering exists (e.g. https://ieeexplore.ieee.org/abstract/document/5995439) and shows that personalized aesthetics can improve upon using only averages, and while previous work exists for personalizing models using iterative feedback within the space of inputs (https://arxiv.org/abs/2402.06389), the approach described here could allow for scalable systems capable of working similarly to existing social media ecosystems with purely generated media.
+While previous work on personalizing models based on collaborative filtering exists (e.g. https://ieeexplore.ieee.org/abstract/document/5995439) and shows that personalized aesthetics can improve upon using only averages, and while previous work exists for personalizing models using iterative feedback within the space of inputs (https://arxiv.org/abs/2402.06389) or leverages optimization approaches with recommenders for visualizing user embeddings (https://arxiv.org/abs/1711.02231), the approach described here could allow for fast, scalable systems capable of working similarly to existing social media ecosystems with purely generated media.

 # Collaborative Filtering for Generative Recommendation